d-kozak/enticing/index-server/SPEC.md

 # Specification of the Index server

-Index server manages .mg4j files and uses [mg4j](http://mg4j.di.unimi.it/) to index them and perform queries on them.
+Index server manages indexed .mg4j files and uses [mg4j](http://mg4j.di.unimi.it/) to perform queries on them.

 # Lifecycle
 When started, it loads it's configuration, which is required as an input parameter.
 The configuration contains the following.
-* format(indexes and entities) which is used in it's input .mg4j files
+* format which is used in it's input .mg4j files
-* \[folder with indexed data which should be used for querying]
+    * names and descriptions of individual indexes
+    * names and descriptions of entities
+* information about indexed files
+    * name of the index (e.g. WIKI 2017b, something that uniquely identifies the indexed data)
+    * the directory where the indexes are stored
-* \[EXTENSION] url of the manager-service (for automatic registration)
+*  url of the manager-service (for automatic registration)

-If no index folder is provided, the server will respond with error messages to all query, document and snippet requests until a new folder is set using the rest api.
+If no information about index is provided, the server will respond with error messages to all query, document and snippet requests until a new folder is set using the rest api.

 # Rest interface